 where $r^{(n+1)}$ is the residual obtained at the end of the optimization in time-step $n+1$.
 We are interested in finding an expression for $\varepsilon_N(t_n)$.
 Using its definition into Eq.~\eqref{oursys} we obtain

 and since the exact midpoint rule must be 0 (see Eq.~\eqref{exactmid}) this simplifies to

-Similarly as what we did for the midpoint error, we now have a recursive relation for the network error for the next time-step.
+Similarly as what we did for the midpoint error, we now have a recursive relation for the network error for the next time step.
 Then, by proof of induction one can show that

 for all $n > 0$.
-Note that the application of $A^{-1}B$ corresponds to one time-step of the midpoint time evolution.
-This means that the residual from each time-step is added to the error and time-evolved unitarily, so the residual won't dramatically increase the error as an artifact of the chosen integration method.
+Note that the application of $A^{-1}B$ corresponds to one time step of the midpoint time evolution.
+This means that the residual from each time step is added to the error and time-evolved unitarily, so the residual will not dramatically increase the error as an artifact of the chosen integration method.